Anchorsify/Anchorsify.github.io/_pages/Sand.md

 Effects:  This can be added onto any Jiton Ninjutsu which is an attack; X is the Gallons of Sand utilized in the Jutsu, while Y is the Rank of the jutsu it's applied to.
 In addition to the attack’s normal damage and effects, you inflict the target with a -Y Immobilization Penalty, though in doing so you ‘use up’ the Gallons of Sand which stick to, and slow down, the movement of your target.
 Repeated applications of Sand Coffin stack the Immobilization as a single penalty.
 Once the Sand is no longer applying a penalty to someone, it is added back to the battlefield for use.

-If used with a Jutsu which already applies an Immobilization Penalty (such as a Jiton-converted Clay Bullet), you replace Sand Coffin's penalty with its regular one, although any special rules regarding the Immobility status remain: a Clay Bullet with Sabaku Kyu could be removed with a grapple roll, while a Retsudotensho with Sabaku Kyu will have anyone in its effect retaining their Immobility status until they leave the area.
+If used with a Jutsu which already applies an Immobilization Penalty (such as a Jiton-converted Clay Bullet), you replace it with Sand Coffin's penalty, although any special rules regarding the Immobility status remain: a Clay Bullet with Sabaku Kyu could be removed with a grapple roll, while a Retsudotensho with Sabaku Kyu will have anyone in its effect retaining their Immobility status until they leave the area.

 #### --( Sabaku Sousou - Sand Burial )--
 Once a target is encased in enough Sand, it’s a simple, yet devastating, measure to utilize their control over Jiton to crush a person in much the same way they crush up rocks or dirt.